-To demolish and rebuild two new head house buildings and design and build 130-ft-long pedestrian bridges over the Assunpink Creek and NJ Transit and Amtrak railroad tracks.
-Pedestrian access to New Jersey Transit bus and rail, SEPTA bus and rail, and Amtrak trains was maintained during the two year \$56 million renovation of the 46,000 sf Transit Center.
+To demolish and rebuild two new head house buildings and to design / build 130-ft long pedestrian bridges over the Assunpink Creek and NJ Transit & AMTRAK railroad tracks.
+Pedestrian access to New Jersey Transit bus and rail, SEPTA bus and rail and AMTRAK trains was maintained during the two year \$56M renovation of the 46,000 sf Transit Center.